y-ncao/Python-Study/about.md

 * sinon
 * sinon-qunit

 * Team leader's decision.
-Personally, I'm not against doing Unit Test.
+Personally, I'm not against doing Unit Test
 * Some people go too far from writing test cases
 * Changed to a function will need refactor all test cases
 * You think the test case would cover all the mistakes, but not always